NTD-Modelling-Consortium/LF/README.md

 ## Contributing

+### Add new cpp files

+The project is build using CMake.
+Any new C++ files will need to be added to the sources list in `src/CMakeLists.txt`.

 ### File formatting

 This repository uses clang-format 18 to format files and this is checked on each pull request.
 Ideally, files should be formatted before each commit.